microsoft/vscode-docs/docs/editor/integrated-terminal.md

 The shell used defaults to `$SHELL` on Linux and macOS, PowerShell on Windows 10 and cmd.exe on earlier versions of Windows.
 These can be overridden manually by setting `terminal.integrated.shell.*` in user [settings](/docs/getstarted/settings.md).
 Arguments can be passed to the terminal shell using the `terminal.integrated.shellArgs.*` user settings.

->**Note:** These settings won't work automatically in the workspace scope, you must whitelist the _workspace_ to allow setting your shell, shell args and it's environment using the `Terminal: Manage Workspace Shell Permissions` command.
+>**Note:** These settings won't work automatically in the workspace scope, you must grant the _workspace_ permissions to configure your shell, shell args, and it's environment using the **Terminal: Manage Workspace Shell Permissions** command.

 ### Windows